 Above is the lithology of the 6-2 well as described by Ansgar Wanke.
 Dr. Ansgar Wanke is a German geologist who completed his PhD in 2000 at the University of Wurzburg on the tectonics of NW Namibia.
 From 2008 to 2019 he was a professor at the University of Namibia, after which he left to join ReconAfrica.
 I trust that he’s able to describe the lithology (the rocks) in the well accurately, i.e. I assume this is a correct representation of the sequence of rocks present below the surface in the Kavango area.
 So here we go: the Otavi Group Carbonates are encountered at about 1,200 m depth.
 This is a shallow basin with pathetic oil shows.
 When asked about the lithology of this well during the talk to the Houston Geological Society, Jim Granath says he “can’t answer” whether the lower Karoo was present and whether this interval is thick enough to generate an oil window.
 He also mentions they don’t know whether the prominent Mulden marker is present.
 Believe me, you wouldn’t miss that marker even on a lousy seismic line.

-In his talk to the Houston Geological Society, Jim Granath also mentioned that he had been in the field with Ansgar Wanke in NW Namibia.
-Together they came up with a very complicated tectonic model that supposedly explains how the much older Rifts in NW Namibia extend into the subsurface in NE Namibia, leading to a very deep basin with lots of mature hydrocarbons.
-Jim Granath reports that they have submitted a paper discussing this model to a special issue of the Journal of Structural Geology.
-This issue isn’t out yet, so there is no way for anyone to judge it other than by trying to understand Jim Granath’s explanation in his webinar and in the talk he gave to the Houston Geological Society.
+In his talk to the Houston Geological Society in November 2021, Jim Granath also mentioned that he had been in the field with Ansgar Wanke in NW Namibia.
+Together they came up with a complicated tectonic model that supposedly explains how the much older Rifts in NW Namibia extend into the subsurface in NE Namibia, leading to a very deep basin with lots of mature hydrocarbons.
+Jim Granath reported that they have submitted an article discussing this model to a special issue of the Journal of Structural Geology.
+This article came out in late June 2022 and I include a comment in the next paragraph.

-I have studied both his presentations and I can’t make head or tail of this model.
-I read a number of articles from the scientific literature and there isn’t a single paper that suggests at a hint of a possibility for this model.
+I have studied both Granath’s online presentations (Fall 2021) and I can’t make head or tail of his tectonic model.
+I read a number of related scientific articles and there isn’t a single one that suggests at a hint of a possibility for his proposed model.
 There is no evidence of (Permian) Karoo-age rifting, but there is evidence of later (Jurassic) rifting (for example Modisi et al., 2000).
 Of course, someone will tell me that scientists always come up with completely new ideas and this is true.
 But those new ideas always have a basis in the scientific literature, sometimes in a parallel domain of science.
-Granath’s model has no basis in the literature whatsoever and the graben structures that he postulates must be present below the surface in the Kavango area are not observed on the seismic data.
+Granath’s model seems to have no basis in the scientific literature and the graben structures that he postulates must be present below the surface in the Kavango area, are not observed on the available seismic data.

 In this talk, Jim Granath also mentions “reef-prone lower Paleozoic units”.
 What??
 The Otavi Group limestones are late Proterozoic, not Paleozoic and there is no evidence of any lower Paleozoic limestone units in ReconAfrica’s well, nor in any other literature.
 In answering the questions from the audience (it’s a zoom talk) he mostly waffles about what they’re encountering